bolajahmad/proownas/packages/contracts/README.md

 ####  Messages

 **Submit new asset**
-Anyone can submit a new proposal/asset.
+Anyone, within the DAO, can submit a new proposal/asset.
 Once a proposal is submitted, an off-chain verification process begins and the result of this off-chain process is announced by an Oracle (for now the Oracle is missing).